avidort/sostbase/server/README.md

 # server (sospi)
-The server (written in `Node.js`) is a RESTful API serving JSON-formatted strings with the entire SQLite database contents.
-Additionally, it handles requests from third party sources to push new entries into the database.
+The server (written in `Node.js`) holds three purposes:
+* Being a REST API serving JSON-formatted strings with the entire SQLite database contents
+* Handling requests from third party sources to push new entries into the database
+* Serving as a web server for the web client (optional)

-## Requests
+## Requests (API)
+The API is accessible via `http://address:port/api` (e.g `http://localhost:1386/api`).

-The API handles `GET HTTP requests` as content requests and prints them in JSON, represented by `id` and `name` each.
+It's designed to handle `GET HTTP requests` as content requests and prints them in JSON, represented by `id` and `name` each.

-Pushing new entries into the database is possible via `POST HTTP requests` formatted in JSON and containing both access key and data desired to be added.
+Pushing new entries into the database is possible via `POST HTTP requests` formatted in JSON and containing both access key and data to be added.
 The access key used for security is hardcoded within `sospi.js` and needs to be set prior to starting the server.
 An ideal POST request would appear like `{"key":"myAccessKey","data":"My new entry"}`

 ### Predictable Status Codes
 * **200** - OK - Expect a JSON-formatted string in response